alexRyan719/playground-4845hwo2/coverPage.md

 The main thing I'm working on is adding interactive examples.
 For now, you can copy the code snippets and run them in your local development environment.
 It's a good idea to have a local development environment for any coding language you want to be familiar with.

+I'm also still working on more examples of algorithms and more complex concepts.
+For anyone wanting to get into the tech industry, I recommend checking out my
+Beginner Python Concepts playground as well.
+It's very useful to be able to translate coding concepts into multiple coding languages.

 # Integrated Development Environment (IDE)

 For just starting out, I recommend using Eclipse for your Java IDE.
 You can download your own copy for free here: